0x00000FF/knowledge-vm/README.md

 programmable 16bit pseudo virtual machine.
 I made it just for *fun*

 it has pc(program counter), ac(accumulator), and ir(instruction register).
-every datas(includes instructions) are stored in 16bit integer array, it sizes 4096.
+every datas(includes instructions) are stored in 16bit integer array(also I call it as "memory"), statically sized in 4096.

 program starts from 0th address of memory, and it terminates when it encounters opcode 0.